The University at Albany Foundation

 Originally developed and directed by Elise Thoron, American Place Theatre took Lemon’s life story and adapted it into a solo play now performed by Michael Angel Viera.
 Weaving hard-edged drama with urban poetry and gritty prose, the work follows Lemon’s coming-of-age memoir of the same name touching on young love, the birth of hip hop, slinging crack, ballet, stealing car parts, prison and poetry in an astonishing journey toward self-discovery.
 Lemon’s tough, yet poignant story is told with profound honesty, compassion and humor with the work eloquently capturing his quest to find passion and purpose in life against all odds.
 This show is a Literature to Life stage presentation of Young Audiences New York.

-Additional support for the series provided by the Office of Intercultural Student Engagement, University Auxiliary Services, Diversity Transformation Fund administered through the Office of Diversity and Inclusion, and Holiday Inn Express.
+Additional support for the series provided by the Alumni Association, Office of Intercultural Student Engagement, University Auxiliary Services, Diversity Transformation Fund administered through the Office of Diversity and Inclusion, and Holiday Inn Express.
 Promotional assitance provided by the Campus Programming Board.

 Photos this page: